 In the modern era, Calhoun County has witnessed significant changes and growth.
 Industries such as manufacturing, healthcare, and education have emerged, contributing to the county's economic development.
 Today, the county is home to farming communities, picturesque landscapes, and a growing population that embraces its historical roots while looking towards a promising future.

-This timeline provides a concise overview of the key events in the history of Calhoun County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Calhoun County, South Carolina.

 • 1732 - Calhoun County is founded as part of the original Orangeburg District.